maljoras/FishTracker/README.md

 For Video grabbing and online tracking currently only [PointGrey](https://www.ptgrey.com) cameras are supported via the FlyCaptureSDK library.
-After installation and compilation (edit the Makefile to add the directories) animals can be tracked from a camera with camera index CamIdx and simultaneously saved to raw video file 'myfile.avi' (camera index and ROI can be set with the flycap2 tool)
+After installation and compilation (see above) animals can be tracked from a camera with camera index CamIdx and simultaneously saved to raw video file 'myfile.avi' (camera index and ROI can be set with the flycap2 tool)